Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Dynamic Priors in Bayesian Optimization

 \subsection{Prior-Weighted Acquisition Function}

 Following \citet{hvarfner-iclr22a}, we integrate user-provided prior information on the location of the optimum by weighting the original acquisition function with a prior distribution.
-Thereby, we enable the optimization process to incorporate external knowledge dynamically, which may be provided by the user or taken from some other source of knowledge.
+Unlike their approach, however, we dynamically incorporate this external knowledge during optimization.

 [1]{(t^{(#1)}, \prior^{(#1)})}